• Art magazine

 By fvlcrvm [CC-BY-SA-3.0], via Wikimedia Commons

-So Rauschenberg studied art after the war, only in 1946 and 1947 at the Kansas City Art Institute, in between he has to work as a shop window decorator and in a factory to finance his life.
+So Rauschenberg studied art after the war, only in 1946 and 1947 at the Kansas City Art Institute.
+In between, he has to work as a window decorator and in a factory to finance his life.
 In 1947 he exchanged his first name Milton against that of his grandfather, the newly baked Robert is now going after Paris and sets his Artistic training For half a year on the respected, privately managed académie Julian Fort.

 For example, many Bauhaus artists appointed to the Black Mountain after their emigration from Germany.
-So Rauschenberg learned from the German painter and designer Josef Albers, who had fled to America after the Bauhaus was closed, he also got to know John Cage there and through this MERCE CUNNINGHAM, with both of them he worked together often during performances and happings.
+So Rauschenberg also got John Cage and through this Merce Cunningham , with both of them, he often worked together during performances and happening.

-From North Carolina we went to New York in 1949, to the Art Students League, where he met Cy Twombly.
+From North Carolina we went to New York in 1949, to the Art Students League, where he Cy Twombly .
 During this time, Rauschenberg had significant abstract expressionists among his teachers : Jack Tworkov, Franz Kline, Willem de Kooning and Robert Motherwell, who represented abstract expressionism and surrealism.

-These influences fruit, the first known picture of Rauschenberg (from 1949), shows, according to Albers' model in a decent structure, on a white background.
+These influences were fruitful: According to Alber's model, the first known picture of Rauschenberg (from 1949) shows on a white background.
 But neither the color field painting of Alber 'nor the wildly abstract work de Kooning's satisfied Rauschenberg in the long run, he was looking for an “art-life equation” into which the real living environment was to be integrated and shaped there.
 He continued to search, also with Joseph Beuys and Kurt Schwitters, in 1951 he was ready for the self -determined artistic departure.

-First the "White Paintings" , seven evenly white boards were created, which according to Rauschenberg's statement should "erase painting" by simply showing silence.
+Only now did the "White Paintings" , seven evenly white boards, which according to Rauschenberg's statement should "erase painting" by simply showing silence.
 With these white paintings, Rauschenberg had his first solo exhibition in the New York Betty Parson Gallery.
-Then he etched a drawing from Willem de Kooning, an consent but still radical gesture that wanted to settle with the American abstract expressionists and their supremacy.
+Then he etched a drawing from Willem de Kooning , an consent but still radical gesture that wanted to settle with the American abstract expressionists and their supremacy.

 This was followed by the "Black Paintings" , a self -limitation to "nothing" or also not knowledge of your own development, which Rauschenberg should serve in the further search for yourself.
 This development led to object boxes with bones, stones and wood (1952) and to the "Red Paintings" , in which Rauschenberg paints out material scraps with red tones, they become "Combine Paintings" .